About health insurance

-Mail your Claim form, receipt and completed Health Improvement Benefit Approval form to: ahm Health Insurance, Locked Bag 1006, Matraville NSW 2036.
+Mail your Claim form, receipt and completed Health Improvement Benefit Approval form to: ahm health insurance, Locked Bag 4, Wetherill Park NSW 2164.
 Or email us the claim form.

-Please note: To find out if you're eligible for Health Management Services, please check out your Quick Guide
+Please note: To find out if you’re eligible for Health Improvement Benefits, please check out your product guide

 For more information contact us.